-The Burning takes audiences across the world’s deadliest migration route, the Mediterranean Sea.
+The Burning takes audiences across the world’s deadliest migration route - the Mediterranean Sea.
+A young mother, a brotherhood of orphaned boys, and a father desperate to reunite with his family lead viewers over 9,000 miles to reach a stretch of coast where only 8 miles of sea separates Africa from Europe.
 Over the past decade, the European Union has boldly violated international law to transform neighboring African nations into brutal holding cells for the millions of Africans who are forced to flee their homes every year.
 With foreign media banned across North Africa, the human costs of the EU’s policies have been hidden from view.
-In order to avoid being repatriated if captured, each refugee must burn all proof of their existence.
+The Burning will bring the untold story of Africa's refugee crisis to light for the first time.

 Biography: